hifiberry/roomeq/doc/api.md

 ```

 **Response Fields:**
+- `difference_analysis.normalization`: Information about normalization applied (present only if normalize_frequency was used)
+  - `normalization_applied`: Whether normalization was successfully applied
+  - `normalize_frequency`: Requested normalization frequency in Hz
+  - `actual_normalize_frequency`: Actual frequency used (closest available frequency bin)
+  - `original_mag1_at_norm_freq`: Original magnitude of file1 at normalization frequency
+  - `original_mag2_at_norm_freq`: Original magnitude of file2 at normalization frequency
 - `difference_analysis.frequencies`: Frequency points for the comparison (Hz)
-- `difference_analysis.magnitudes`: Magnitude difference (file1 - file2) in dB at each frequency
+- `difference_analysis.magnitudes`: Magnitude difference (file1 - file2) in dB at each frequency (after normalization if applied)
 - `difference_analysis.statistics`: Overall statistical analysis of the differences
 - `frequency_bands_analysis`: Difference analysis broken down by standard frequency bands
 - `individual_analyses`: Key metrics from each individual FFT analysis